What is Distribution Management?

 Implementing the Right Tools: Warehousing and Distribution

-Inventory management and warehousing software can help to optimize space within a warehouse.
+Inventory management and warehouse management system (WMS) software can help to optimize space within a warehouse.
 By maximizing existing space, companies can forestall expensive expansion and create more efficient inventory placement.

 Similarly, with loading and routing software, distributors can optimize vehicles and drive costs.
 These tools incorporate load quantities and target arrival times with distance and drive time.
 Optimizing the fleet is a substantial cost driver for a successful distribution management company.